24 HOUR BEHAVIORS LABORATORY

 Graduate Research Assistant

 Gillian spent the first three years of her life in Mexico, but has been living in Phoenix, Arizona since.
 She is an ASU alumna, and received a bachelor’s degree in Biomedical Sciences at the Tempe campus in 2019.
 She is currently a candidate for a master’s of Medical Studies through the University of Arizona’s Pathway Scholars Program.
-Physical wellness plays an important role in many aspects of healthcare, and so she is excited to participate in the research that is performed in the Buman lab!
+Physical wellness plays an important role in many aspects of healthcare, and so she is excited to participate in the research that is performed in the 24h Behaviors Lab!
 During the current pandemic, she spends most of her free time watching Netflix with her parents, meditating, reading fiction novels, hiking, going on walks, and having picnics in the park.
 She is happy to see so many coffee lovers in this lab, because she also appreciates a good cup.
 Overall, she is so grateful for this opportunity and is hoping to meet everyone virtually, and eventually in person when it is safe.

 Picture